-ARTICLE 13.6 : NEW FINANCIAL SERVICES
+ARTICLE 12.6: NEW FINANCIAL SERVICES2

-Each Party shall permit a financial institution of the other Party to supply any new financial service that the Party would permit its own financial institutions, in like circumstances, to supply without additional legislative action by the first Party.
-Notwithstanding Article 13.4(b), a Party may determine the institutional and juridical form through which the new financial service may be supplied and may require authorisation for the supply of the service.
-Where a Party requires authorisation to supply a new financial service, a decision shall be made within a reasonable time and the authorisation may only be refused for prudential reasons.13-2
+Each Party shall permit a financial institution of the other Party to supply any new financial service that the Party would permit its own financial institutions, in like circumstances, to supply without additional legislative action by the Party.
+Notwithstanding Article 12.4(b), a Party may determine the institutional and juridical form through which the new financial service may be supplied and may require authorization for the supply of the service.
+Where a Party requires authorization to supply a new financial service, a decision shall be made within a reasonable time and the authorization may only be refused for prudential reasons.

-ARTICLE 13.7 : TREATMENT OF CERTAIN INFORMATION
+ARTICLE 12.7: TREATMENT OF CERTAIN INFORMATION

-Nothing in this Chapter requires a Party to furnish or allow access to information related to the financial affairs and accounts of individual customers of financial institutions or cross-border financial service suppliers.
+Nothing in this Chapter requires a Party to furnish or allow access to:

+- (a) information related to the financial affairs and accounts of individual customers of financial institutions or cross-border financial service suppliers; or - (b) any confidential information the disclosure of which would impede law enforcement or otherwise be contrary to the public interest or prejudice legitimate commercial interests of particular enterprises.

-ARTICLE 13.8 : SENIOR MANAGEMENT AND BOARDS OF DIRECTORS
+ARTICLE 12.8: SENIOR MANAGEMENT AND BOARDS OF DIRECTORS